rfreemo/accelerator-aem-work-with-assetsview/modules/m2-metadata_search/metadata-search.md

 7. As your form is named neither *default* nor a MIME type, it will not be used anywhere yet.

+   > A MIME type simply tells the system what kind of file an asset is, which determines what metadata can be stored and used—for example, PNG and JPG images have image-related metadata (like dimensions or color profile), while a PDF has document-related metadata (like pages, text, and author).

 8. Now assign your form to your folder in Training Assets by clicking **Assign to Folders** in the blue header bar, then selecting **your folder** and clicking **Assign**.

    <img alt="screenshot of exercise" src="assets/assign.png" width="602"/>